 In order to build more affordable homes and reduce emissions and driving, BART must limit replacement parking as it develops its urban land.
 Thanks to an exploding palette of new shared mobility options, and growing support for great pedestrian and bike infrastructure, these station areas can become safer, more accessible, and more affordable.
 The initial proposal for Lake Merritt would have a high 44% of the homes be affordable, with lots of space for local community groups.
 The two renderings shown here give a sense of how smart, equitable development can make an area more vibrant.

 Statewide Housing and TOD Policy

 In the first half of 2018, SB 827 (Sen. Scott Wiener’s bill to allow much taller and denser housing near transit) dominated the conversation about housing policy in California, inspiring an intense debate and recommendations from TransForm that were incorporated before the bill died in committee.

 Still, with the housing crisis worsening, more legislators and advocates will inevitably jump into the fray.
 TransForm is well positioned to help decision-makers and advocates structure policy that will be powerful, durable, and fair.
-Regionally and statewide, TransForm will advance solutions that result in healthy, connected communities with more homes for people of all incomes, and less driving.
+Regionally and statewide, TransForm is advancing solutions that result in healthy, connected communities with more homes for people of all incomes, and less driving.

 In 2018, Stuart Cohen was appointed on behalf of TransForm to the influential CASA Steering Committee.
 This is a Bay Area initiative bringing together leaders to build an actionable political consensus around increasing housing production at all levels of affordability, preserving existing affordable housing, and protecting vulnerable populations from displacement.